OSUSecLab/elfuzz/docker_readme.md

 ## Copying out the results

-After all the above processes, running the following command to copy out all the results from the container:
+After all the above processes, running the following command in the host to copy out all the results from the container:

 ```bash
 docker cp -L "elfuzz:/elfuzz/*" "<dest>"